Got a minute to help? take our quick website survey >

 Being competent or having capacity means that you understand what you’re consenting to and what might happen if you say yes or no to it.

-Visit our full treatment and support glossaryReferral
+Visit our full treatment and support glossary

-- how you’re feeling
+- How you’re feeling

-- what support you need.
+- What support you need

-The referral helps explain to the new service why they should see you, and what the best way to help you might be.
+The referral helps explain to the new service why they should see you and what the best way to help you might be.

 Sometimes referrals can be made by yourself, a family member or social worker.
 But they’re often made by your doctor as they understand your medical history.

 This is any information that can be used to identify you.
-For example, your name, address or even your IP address.
+For example, your name, address or your IP address.

 Visit our full treatment and support glossaryCare plan

-The name for a plan that explains your mental health problem, what treatment and support you need, and who will provide that support.
-Care plans might also cover what should happen if you're in a mental health crisis.
+They might also cover what should happen if you're in a mental health crisis.

 There are different types of plans, such as a Care Programme Approach (CPA) or Care and Treatment Plan (CTP).
 Whatever type of plan you have, you should always be given a copy of it.

 References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.